tonywzhang/AWSSystemLecture/README.md

 Gain access to computers at Amazon to host services in their Cloud database.

-Normally Port8888 is unavailable to the outside world, for security purposes.
+Normally, ports (ie: Port8888) are unavailable to the outside world, for security purposes.
 Usually protected by firewalls.

 By assigning a static IP, essentially asks Amazon for a static IP address.
 Paying a small fee is normally required to obtain a static IP address.